-The 2016/17 budget includes a contingency of £1.1m for workforce management costs and, coupled with the provision of £5.971m, reflect the anticipated redundancy costs as a result of the estimated funding gap.
-Further resource may be required from reserves.
+The 2017/18 budget includes a contingency of £1.0m for workforce management costs and, coupled with the provision of £2.6m, reflect the anticipated redundancy costs as a result of the estimated funding gap.
+Further resource may be required and this would be met from reserves.